ubc-library-rc/RegEx_in_R/content/when_to_use.md

 fruits.gs = gsub("t", "T", fruits.re)
 fruits.gs
 ```
 Here is an <a href="https://stringr.tidyverse.org/articles/from-base.html" target="_blank">equivalency table between stringr and base R</a>.
+There is no computational reason to use tidyverse over base R. We are showcasing the operations in tidyverse in this workshop because tidyverse packages have very through documentation that tends to be more user freindly than base R documentation.
+You should feel free to use tidyverse and/or base R depending on what works best for the particular line of code you are currently wirting.